formidablae/Personal_Blog/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Serving WordPress API Back-end

+Run `docker-compose up -d` to pull the containers for Worddpress and MySQL.
+Navigate to `http://localhost:8000/` and start the automated installation of the WordPress API.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.